dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 >`Debug:`  Always-on USB also causes sleep problems in macOS.
 Ensure it is disabled in your BIOS Configuration.

-Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
-Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
-Copy the EFI folder in your USB installer to the EFI partition of your system.

-At this point, your system is now bootable without the need for your USB installer.

 You now have a 90% working Hackintosh and quite frankly could go on without the next few steps as those require advanced knowledge, patience, and the ability to follow guides thoroughly.

 ## 5. Advanced Features